Earliest signs of pregnancy: symptoms that can appear before a missed period

 How soon can I take a pregnancy test?

-When that “maybe I’m pregnant?” feeling hits, most of us reach straight for a home pregnancy test, and for good reason.
+When that “maybe I’m pregnant?” feeling hits, most of us reach straight for a home pregnancy test.
 These tests work by detecting the hormone hCG, which your body starts producing once a fertilized egg implants in the uterus.
+That usually happens 10–14 days after conception, which is around the time your period would start.

 Dr. Miller suggests, “Wait until the first day of your missed period, ideally with first morning urine.
 Most tests detect hCG at that point.
 Testing earlier can miss it, even if you are pregnant.
 I know it’s hard to wait, but the extra day or two spares you a lot of confusion.”